fmichea/lpbm/README.markdown

 will be used in permalink and for ordering articles (from highest to lower).
 Each author and category must be on their own lines, authors first.
 No new line between authors and categories.

+*slug* is there if you want to change the title of your article without breaking permalinks.

 ### Authors